SEO / Link Building / Content Marketing

 e-Commerce | Online Store | Online Shopping

-Link building is challenging, gritty, and time-consuming.
-You have a business to run and can’t spend all of your time worrying about developing content, finding linking opportunities, and analyzing data analytics to see what’s working.
-You need a link building specialist to handle the heavy lifting for you.
+SEO is challenging, gritty, and time-consuming.
+You have a business to run and can’t spend all of your time worrying about developing content, finding linking opportunities, and analyzing data in Google Analytics and Google Search Console to see what’s working.
+You need a SEO expert to handle the heavy lifting for you.

-When it comes to hiring a link building specialist, you have a couple of options.
+When it comes to hiring an SEO agency, you have a couple of options.
 The first is to hire an in-house employee.
 In other words, you simply add another employee to your marketing department and assign the focus of building out content and generating links.
-The second option is to outsource to an ecommerce link building agency or freelancer.
+The second option is to outsource to an ecommerce SEO agency or freelancer.
 Both have their pros and cons – though most find the latter option far more appealing.

-Outsourcing link building is typically more cost-effective for smaller ecommerce companies with limited SEO needs.
+Outsourcing link building is typically more cost-effective for smaller online companies with limited ecommerce SEO needs.
 It allows you to maximize your in-house resources, save time, and leverage the expertise of SEO experts who do link building for a living.

 A white hat link builder will help you play by the rules and invest in organic, systematic approaches that yield sustainable long-term results.
 You’ll recognize one of these agencies when you encounter them.
 They’re honest, forthcoming, and thorough.

-For additional information on how we can help you establish and execute a link building strategy for your ecommerce company, contact us today!
+For additional information on how we can help you establish and execute a backlink strategy for your ecommerce company, contact us today!